 The lung cancer team at UVA Cancer Center pioneered a specialized technique called to help locate and remove small or indeterminate lung nodules that may appear in results from imaging procedures.
 During this procedure, the entire nodule is removed.
 If it is cancerous or has the potential to become malignant, radiotracer localization is a life-saving procedure.
 We have successfully performed this technique on 250 patients to date.

 Featured Article: Novel Collaboration Leads to New Treatment Options

 Sometimes the Most Promising Ideas Come from Unexpected Places

 At UVA, John Bushweller, PhD, and his team have identified a unique class of inhibitors that may block abnormal cell growth in acute myeloid leukemia.
 What’s more, Bushweller and his team quickly realized their discovery could be a paradigm for treating other forms of cancer, including ovarian, colon, and lung.
-Read the full article in Investing in Hope, back cover.
+Read the full article (PDF) in Investing in Hope, back cover.